lavkushry1/Camopa/docs/git_setup_guide.md

-# Git Setup Guide for Campa Beverages Dealership Management System
+# Git Setup Guide for Camopa Beverages Dealership Management System

-This guide will help you push the Campa Beverages Dealership Management System to your Git repository.
+This guide will help you push the Camopa Beverages Dealership Management System to your Git repository.

 ## Prerequisites